iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 Pytorch seq2seq [code](https://github.com/MaximumEntropy/Seq2Seq-PyTorch)

-Do the necessary changes in the file nmt.py for the extra feature data processing to pass the data path, vocabulary,etc. Likewise already did for the source tokens.
+Do the necessary changes in the file nmt.py(driver code) for the extra feature data processing to pass the data path, vocabulary,etc. Likewise already did for the source tokens.

 In the file [Model.py](https://github.com/MaximumEntropy/Seq2Seq-PyTorch/blob/master/model.py)